Skip to content

 “It’s very motivational,” she said.
 “It really makes you want to dig deeper than the rest of them.”

-The Spartans went deep because of their quality pitching depth, as Dobbins and fellow senior Laken Bryan (18-2, 1.28 ERA) proved a formidable starting pair.
+The Spartans finally broke through to a championship with quality pitching depth, as Dobbins and fellow senior Laken Bryan (19-2, 1.28 ERA) proved a formidable starting pair.

-“Our pitching’s been great this year,” said Sunnycalb, whose is losing five seniors in Dobbins, Bryan, Lily Roberts, Jadyn Byrd and Mallory Brown.
+“Our pitching’s been great this year,” said Sunnycalb, whose is losing five seniors in Dobbins, Bryan, Byrd, Lillie Roberts and Mallory Brown.

 The softball state championship concluded a year in which Saraland also reached the state championship football game for the fourth straight season and the boys basketball team reached the state final four for the first time.